 Bars around the stadium

-Around the stadium it's usually early busy on match days, in the bars around Plaza Aita Donostia.
-From the terrace of Bar Gol Taberna you'll have a great view of the Reale Arena.
-Look at the beautiful photo on the outside wall of the bar: an image of the Basque derby of 1976, when Real Sociedad and Athletic de Bilbao came on the pitch with a Basque flag, at the time a still forbidden sign in Spain.
+Around the stadium, it's usually busy early on match days, in the bars around Plaza Aita Donostia.
+From the terrace of Bar Gol Taberna, you'll have a great view of the Reale Arena.
+Take a look at the beautiful photo on the outside wall of the bar: An image of the Basque derby of 1976, when Real Sociedad and Athletic de Bilbao came onto the pitch with a Basque flag, which was at that time still forbidden sign in Spain.

 Tickets

 Through the button ‘Entradas’ on the website of Real Sociedad, you can easily buy tickets for home games.
-Even for the fiery Basque derby against Athletic de Bilbao you can buy tickets in the general sale.
+Even for the fiery Basque derby against Athletic de Bilbao, you can buy tickets.

 How to get there